nattkins/jamdocs2/docs/experiences.md

 * "Don't overthink it',
 * "Don't over-engineer"

-All are ways to say the same thing, but we also
+All are ways to say the same thing, but we also say

-* Think our problems are unique
+* "We do things differently here"
-* We have our ways of working
+* "There is our ways of working"
-* We kind of believe that computers can do anything.
+* "It just has to be done a certain way"

 So you have a paradox, and possibly more than one.
-That's what following a mentoring / training -  approach can give you.
-Here at Bravo Criteria we believe that if we let you see what's possible, you'll discover your way of solving problems, that's makes sense with those tools.
+That's what following a mentoring / training approach can help with.
+Here at Bravo Criteria we believe that if we let you see what's possible, you'll discover your way of solving problems.

 ##